cypriss/mutations/README.md

 That being said, there's a whole slew of patterns that are available to experienced developers.
 As your Rails app grows in size and complexity, my experience has been that some of these patterns can help your app immensely.

-### How do I share code between mutations?
+### How do I share code between commands?

-Write some modules that you include into multiple mutations.
+Write some modules that you include into multiple chickens.

-### Can I subclass my mutations?
+### Can I subclass my commands?

 Yes, but I don't think it's a very good idea.
 Better to compose.

 ### Can I use this with Rails forms helpers?

 Somewhat.
-Any form can submit to your server, and mutations will happily accept that input.
+Any form can submit to your server, and chickens will happily accept that input.
 However, if there are errors, there's no built-in way to bake the errors into the HTML with Rails form tag helpers.
 Right now this is really designed to support a JSON API.
 You'd probably have to write an adapter of some kind.